amber-smalltalk/amber-documentation/faq.md

 #### What does the caret ^ do in front of a versionnumber?

 ``^0.14.1`` is a shortcut for ``>=0.14.1 <0.15.0``.
-Contrary to a common misconception, package.json / bower.json do not show the version that is installed, but on the contrary they describe what interval of versions is required for installation.
+Contrary to a common misconception, package.json / bower.json do not show the version that is installed, but instead they describe what interval of versions is required for installation itself.

 #### How do I get the text value of an input field?